Brent Barrett: Later life and career

 In 2002 he portrayed the role of Sid Sorokin in the City Center Encores! revival of The Pajama Game and he played the role of Billy Crocker in Anything Goes at UCLA's Freud Playhouse in Westwood, Los Angeles, California.
 On New Years Day 2003 he appeared in a concert of music by Kurt Weill with the Berlin Philharmonic under conductor Simon Rattle.
 That same year he portrayed Arthur in Lerner and Loewe's Camelot at the Paper Mill Playhouse in Millburn, New Jersey and he returned to Broadway to portray Billy Flynn in the revival of Chicago, leaving the production in 2004.

 In 2005 Barrett appeared as Brian The Set Designer in the film version of The Producers.
-That same year he returned to Broadway to portray the role of Billy Flynn again in the revival of Chicago and he sang at the New York Festival of Song at Carnegie Hall in a concert honoring Hal Prince.
+That same year he returned to Broadway to play the role of Billy Flynn again in the revival of Chicago and he sang at the New York Festival of Song at Carnegie Hall in a concert honoring Hal Prince.
 In 2006 he played the title role in Andrew Lloyd Webber's The Phantom of the Opera for the new production in at The Venetian Resort in Las Vegas which was directed by Hal Prince.

-On July 7, 2009, he rejoined the Broadway cast of Chicago, in the role of Billy Flynn, a role he has now played several engagements of on Broadway.
+On July 7, 2009, he rejoined the Broadway cast of Chicago, in the role of Billy Flynn, a role he has now played in several engagements on Broadway.
 He starred alongside Samantha Harris from television's Dancing with the Stars in the role of Roxie.

 Barrett rejoined the cast of Chicago from February 7 to March 7, 2011, to be replaced by Christopher Sieber temporarily, to then take over again from March 26 to June 19, 2011.
 During this return, he starred opposite Christie Brinkley in her Broadway debut.

 On June 24, 2011, five days after leaving Chicago, Barrett began starring as famous character Hannibal Lecter, in SILENCE!
 The Musical, described as an "unauthorized parody" of The Silence of the Lambs.
-The show has run for longer than its initial limited engagement at 80 St. Marks Place, directed and choreographed by Christopher Gattelli.
-Barrett can also now be heard on the Original Cast Recording.
+The show ran longer than its initial limited engagement at 80 St. Marks Place, directed and choreographed by Christopher Gattelli.
+Barrett can also be heard on the Original Cast Recording.

 Barrett starred as Captain Hook in the American tour of Peter Pan opposite Cathy Rigby with whom he had previously starred in Annie Get Your Gun.

 It was announced he would reprise the titular role in the Oberhausen production of The Phantom of the Opera in November 2015, with Elizabeth Welch from the New York production playing Christine.
 His run was postponed to early 2016 due to an injury he sustained during rehearsals.

 In June and July 2016, Barrett played Georges in a production of La Cage aux Folles at the Signature Theatre in Arlington, Virginia.